thutahw/tp/docs/DeveloperGuide.md

 #### 4.1.2.
 Current Implementation
-Each `ListManager`contains a `UniqueList` which is a generic class that stores all the data items in a list and and maintains the uniqueness of the data objects in the list while doing so, i.e. no two data items can be the same in a `UniqueList`.
+Each `ListManager`contains a `UniqueList` which is a generic class that stores all the data items in a list and maintains the uniqueness of the data objects in the list while doing so, i.e. no two data items can be the same in a `UniqueList`.
 The `UniqueList` class is a generic class that can only contain data items that extend the `UniqueListElement`  interface, that ensures data items contains necessary comparison functions for `UniqueList` to maintain uniqueness.

 Each ListManager implements the `ReadOnlyListManager` interface.
-This interfance
+This interface has the `getReadOnlyList()` method which returns an `ObservableList` of data items, which is monitored by and used to automatically update the GUI.